thecartercenter/nemo-docs/content/formsquestions/formsquestions.rst

 .. note::

   - Click :guilabel:`+ Add Condition` if you want to add another condition for the same question.
+  - If you would like to use advanced expressions such as XPath, you should use default answer to perform the calculation, and then use display logic on a separate question.
+See Default answer and XPath Expressions below.

 Skip logic